 Machine Learning

-Hadiji, H., Sachs, S., Heinrich, M., & Koolen-Wijkstra, W. (2023).
+Hadiji, H., Sachs, S., van Even, T., & Koolen-Wijkstra, W. (2023).
 Towards characterizing the first-order query complexity of learning (approximate) Nash Equilibria in zero-sum matrix games.
 In Proceedings NeurIPS (Annual Conference on Neural Information Processing Systems).